Ma Yansong: Design philosophy: Shanshui City

 The famous Chinese scientist Qian Xuesen proposed the concept of "Shanshui City" in the 1980s.
-Because of the emerging large-scale cement construction, he put forward a new model of urban development based on the Chinese Shanshui spirit, which was meant to allow people to "stay out of nature and return to nature."
-However, this idealistic urban concept was not put into practice.
 As the world's largest manufacturing base, a large number of soulless "shelf cities" appeared in contemporary China due to the lack of cultural spirit.
 Qian Xuesen pointed out that modern cities' worship of power and capital leads to maximization and utilitarianism.
 "Buildings in cities should not become living machines.
 Even the most powerful technology and tools can never endow the city with a soul."

 To Ma Yansong, Shanshui does not just refer to nature; it is also the individual's emotional response to the surrounding world.
 "Shanshui City" is a combination of city density, functionality, and the artistic conception of natural landscape.
 It aims at composing a future city that takes human spirit and emotion at their cores.

 The city of the future development will be shifted from the pursuit of material civilization to the pursuit of nature.
 This is what happens after human beings experience industrial civilization at the expense of the natural environment.
 The emotionally harmonious relationship between nature and man will be rebuilt upon the 'Shanshui City.'

 The freedom and independence (in the siheyuan structure) have had a significant influence on my work.
 The idea of architecture coexisting with nature fascinates me.
-So much of today's architecture is like a consumer product - mass-produced.
+So much of today's architecture is like a consumer product – mass-produced.
 A mass-produced item has no spirit.
-It's disposable - something to be used once and then simply thrown away. [...]
-I want to create timeless designs that move with people and inspire people - to make them feel and think.
+It's disposable – something to be used once and then simply thrown away. [...]
+I want to create timeless designs that move with people and inspire people – to make them feel and think.